rancher/docs/content/rancher/v2.x/en/cluster-provisioning/cloning-clusters/_index.md

 ```
 {{% /accordion %}}

-1. **IaaS Clusters Only:** For each `nodePools` section, replace the original nodepool name with a unique name at the `<NODEPOOL_NAME>` placeholder.
+1. **Nodes Hosted by Infrastructure Provider Only:** For each `nodePools` section, replace the original nodepool name with a unique name at the `<NODEPOOL_NAME>` placeholder.
 If your cloned cluster has a duplicate nodepool name, the cluster will not provision successfully.

     ```yml
     nodePools: